okta/samples-java-spring/self-hosted/README.md

     -Dokta.oauth2.clientId={clientId} \
     -Dokta.oauth2.clientSecret={clientSecret} \
     -Dokta.idx.scopes={scopes} \   # e.g. "openid email profile"
-    -Dokta.idx.redirectUri={redirectUri} # should match with what is set in app settings
+    -Dokta.oauth2.redirectUri={redirectUri} # should match with what is set in app settings
 ```

 > **NOTE:** Putting secrets on the command line should ONLY be done for examples, do NOT do this in production.
 Instead, we recommend you store them as environment variables.
 For example: